Full export using expdp export utility in Data Pump.

-Note here that this step must be performed by privileged user such as sys or system.
-In addition to that, directory must be created on server system rather than client system.
+Note here that this step must be performed by the privileged user such as sys or system.
+In addition to that, the directory must be created on server system rather than the client system.

 For the demonstration I have created a directory by the name of full export inside the directory Data pump in D drive.
 This full export folder will contain all the files created by expdp utility of data pump.

 D:\Data Pump\Full Export